Positive definite functions on a regular domain: Positive definite functions on quadrants of the unit sphere

-\begin{proof} Assume first that $\CF$ is a finite set.
-Let $M$ be the largest integer for which $\hat f_n \ne 0$.
+Assume now that $\CF$ contains only finite many even elements.
+Let $M$ be the largest integer for which $\hat f_{2n}=\hat f_{2M} \ne 0$.
 Since $C_n^\l$ is a polynomial of degree $n$ and it has the same parity as $n$, we can write